FraPagano/RT_Assignment_1/README.md

 		print("Left and right distances are similar, i'll go straight")
  ```

-Every parameter such as linear and angular velocity, duration time for `drive()` and `turn()` functions, threshold values, anglular span, etc.. have been found experimentally.
+Each parameter such as linear and angular velocity, duration time for `drive()` and `turn()` functions, threshold values, anglular span, etc.. have been found experimentally.

 The `main()` function contains every functions that I described previously.
-An important fact is that, in order to update variables online, it was necessary to create an endless `while` loop.
+An important fact is that, in order to update variables online, it was necessary to create an endless `while 1` loop.
 A clearer idea of what the `main()` function does is given by the flowchart I created.

 This is my `main()` function.
 As you can see there are just a few lines of code because of both the simplicity of the code and the implementations of lots of functions in order to keep the code tidy and clean.